-Description: An "INSERT ...
-VALUES" query may optionally specify a RETURNING clause in order to return the values that have actually been stored.
+Description: An INSERT statement adding at most one row may optionally include a RETURNING clause in order to return values from the inserted row.
 The clause, if present, need not contain all of the insert columns and may also contain other columns or expressions.
 The returned values reflect any changes that may have been made in BEFORE tiggers, but not those in AFTER triggers.

-'''

-insert into Scholars (firstname, lastname, address, phone, email)

-values ('Henry', 'Higgins', '27A Wimpole Street', '3231212', null)

-returning lastname, fullname, id
+''' insert into Scholars (firstname, lastname, address, phone, email) values ('Henry', 'Higgins', '27A Wimpole Street', '3231212', null) returning lastname, fullname, id insert into Dumbbells (firstname, lastname, iq) select from a lastname in from Evicedra and a lastname in second. '''

-'''